civo/docs/content/docs/vmware-importer/index.md

 We created a tool, a VMware Importer, which helps you migrate your VMware instances with ease using out 3 different import methods:

-- Import from ESXi: Import VMs directly from ESXi by connecting to your remote VMware ESXi server.
+- [Import from ESXi](./vmware-importer/import-from-esxi.md): Import VMs directly from ESXi by connecting to your remote VMware ESXi server.
-- Upload an image from your local device: Migrate your VM by providing a local VMDK file to be connected to a live Civo Instance.
+- [Upload an Image from your local device](./vmware-importer/upload-image-from-local-device.md): Migrate your VM by providing a local VMDK file to be connected to a live Civo Instance.
-- HTTPS Import: Provide a HTTPS URL directly to the VMDK file you would like to import into Civo.
+- [Custom Import](./vmware-importer/custom-import.md): Provide a HTTPs URL directly to the VMDK file you would like to import into Civo.
 - API Integration - Coming soon

 With our instant migration magic: move your VMware to Civo in Minutes!